-New LEAs and LEAs that had less than 80 percent response rate to verification in the previous school year MUST use the Error Prone (Standard) Sampling Method to conduct verification in the current school year.
-LEAs coming off Provision 2 or CEP must also use the error prone sampling method.
+New SFAs and SFAs that had less than 80 percent response rate to verification in the 2021-2022 school year MUST use the Error Prone (Standard) Sampling Method to conduct verification in the 2022-2023 school year.
+SFAs coming off Provision 2 or CEP must also use the error prone sampling method.

 *Error prone applications are those with a reported income within $24 per week, $100 per month, or $1,200 per year of the applicable Income Eligibility Guidelines.

-If the LEA does not have enough error prone applications to produce a three percent (3%) sample, the LEA must use income applications and/or applications that report a SNAP/TANF/FDPIR number selected at random to meet the required sample size under the error prone sampling method.
+If the SFA does not have enough error prone applications to produce a three percent (3%) sample, the SFA must use income applications and/or applications that report a SNAP/TANF/FDPIR number selected at random to meet the required sample size under the error prone sampling method.

 SNAP/TANF/FDPIR applications will not be selected unless there are too few applications that meet the error prone criteria.